xbcsmith/epr-workshop/03-integration/08-circuit-breaker.md

 ---

+**Duration:** ~55 minutes **Prerequisites:** Redpanda running via Docker Compose; Python 3.10+ with `kafka-python` and `pybreaker` installed.

+---

 ## Key Takeaways

 - Without a circuit breaker, a broken downstream dependency can freeze your entire consumer for hours burning timeouts and retries.
-- The three states — CLOSED, OPEN, HALF_OPEN — implement a self-healing loop: open fast on failure, wait for recovery, probe cautiously, close when healthy.
+- The three states — CLOSED, OPEN, HALF_OPEN — implement a self-healing loop:
+  open fast on failure, wait for recovery, probe cautiously, close when healthy.
 - When the circuit opens, pause Kafka partition polling (not just sleep) so the broker does not trigger a consumer group rebalance during the recovery window.
 - The listener pattern (`pybreaker.CircuitBreakerListener`) is the integration point for metrics and alerting.
 The `state_change` hook is where production monitoring hooks should live.
 - Each external integration point gets its own circuit breaker.
 Shared breakers create false dependencies between unrelated systems.
 - Circuit breakers and retry strategies are complementary.
 Retries handle individual message failures.
 Circuit breakers handle systemic dependency failures.
 Use both.